arpit279/code-forge/web-app/README.md

 npm start
 ```

 `npm start` launches a lightweight static server using the `serve` package.
 By default it prints a URL such as `http://localhost:3000` – open this in your browser to chat.

-A drop-down menu allows you to select from installed Ollama models.
-Messages are sent to the Ollama API at `http://localhost:11434`.
+The left sidebar keeps a history of conversations.
+Click **New Chat** to start fresh or select any previous chat to review its messages.
+A drop-down menu lets you pick from installed Ollama models, and messages are sent to the Ollama API at `http://localhost:11434`.